dell/omnia/docs/source/Logging/index.rst

 All log files can be viewed via CLI.
 Alternatively, most log files can be viewed via the Dashboard tab ( |Dashboard| ) on the grafana UI.

-.. caution:: It is not recommended to delete the below log files.
+.. caution:: It is not recommended to delete the below log files or the directories they reside in.

 .. note:: Log files are rotated periodically as a storage consideration.
 The operating system in use decides how often the logs are rotated.